How to manage devices using the Azure portal

 Configure device settings

-To manage your devices using the Azure portal, they need to be either registered or joined to Azure AD.
+To manage your devices using the Azure portal, your devices need to be either registered or joined to Azure AD.
 As an administrator, you can fine-tune the process of registering and joining devices by configuring the device settings.

-The device settings blade enables you to configure:
+The device settings page enables you to configure:

-Users may join devices to Azure AD - This settings enables you to select the users who can join devices to Azure AD.
+Users may join devices to Azure AD - This setting enables you to select the users who can join devices to Azure AD.
 The default is All.
+This setting is only applicable to Azure AD Join on Windows 10.

 Additional local administrators on Azure AD joined devices - You can select the users that are granted local administrator rights on a device.
 Users added here are added to the Device Administrators role in Azure AD.
 Global administrators in Azure AD and device owners are granted local administrator rights by default.
 This option is a premium edition capability available through products such as Azure AD Premium or the Enterprise Mobility Suite (EMS).